Bachelor's Degree in Emergency Medical Services (EMS): Program Overview

 Emergency medical services dispatchers require little formal education.
 Learn about the training, job duties and certification...

-Get information on Associate of Applied Science (AAS) in Emergency Medical Services degrees.
-Read on to find out about...
+An Associate of Applied Science (AAS) in Emergency Medical Services degree requires two years of full-time study to complete....

 Online emergency medical services (EMS) programs that merge basic emergency medical technician (EMT) and paramedic training are...

 Students interested in providing first-response emergency care or established professionals interested in advancing their...

 - Emergency Medical Technician (EMT): Trade School Diploma Overview